gabis96/ML-models-comparison/README.md

 - Collect World Happiness datasets from the last years.
 - Curate old datasets and homogenize fields to unify all sources in one.
 - Check for faulsy values.
+- Impute missing values
+    - Try out various regression techniques
+    - Compare techniques looking at distributions or doing cross validation.
-- Try imputing missing values with various techniques, and apply the best one.
+    - Apply the best one.
 - Do exploratory data analysis and examine:
     - Correlation between variables (Identify highest correlated variables).
     - Category with higher impact in the Happiness Score.